Back to Portfolio

 Honest management Generally good capital allocation PASS

-Margin of safety Limited at current price FAIL
+Margin of safety None at current price FAIL

 Investment Decision Matrix